BIAM Forum

 About the Founders

-Ufodike Dr. Chukwuzubelu Ufodike is an Assistant Professor and Charlotte and Walter Buchanan Faculty Fellow in the Department of Engineering Technology & Industrial Distribution at Texas A&M University.
-He holds joint appointments in Mechanical Engineering, Multidisciplinary Engineering, and EnMed.
-He is the Director of the Digital Manufacturing and Distribution Lab (DMD-Lab) and leads the Professor Ufodike Research Group (PURG).
-He is also the founder of BiAM and PrintLearn.
+Dr. Chukwuzubelu Ufodike is an Assistant Professor and Charlotte and Walter Buchanan Faculty Fellow in the Department of Engineering Technology & Industrial Distribution at Texas A&M University.
+He holds joint (courtesy) appointments in Mechanical Engineering, Multidisciplinary Engineering, and the School of Engineering Medicine (EnMed).
+He serves as Director of the Digital Manufacturing and Distribution Lab (DMD-Lab) and leads the Professor Ufodike Research Group (PURG), which focuses on computational and numerical modeling of polymer flow in Fused Filament Fabrication (FFF) additive manufacturing, with broad relevance to advanced manufacturing industries.
+He is also the founder of Blacks in Advanced-Additive Manufacturing (BiAM) and PrintLearn, two initiatives that support innovation and experiential learning in engineering.

 Contact: